 - Twice-yearly visit to your dentist

 - Limit your intake of teeth-staining food or drinks

 - Regular whitening maintenance.
 Here are my favorite and affordable whitening strips that don’t cause any sensitivity!
 Only $14.99 (SAVE $5 with THIS LINK.
 Too read a full post on the BURST coconut oil whitening strips, check it out HERE> BURST COCONUT OIL WHITESTRIPS REVIEW

 So there you have it.
 As a registered Dental Hygienist, I have my own recommendations which I am proud to say I have personally used.

 Here’s my personal experience in using whitening strips.

-For the whole list of oral care products , check my link below.
+For more reviews on my favorite oral care products , check out my links below.